Netflix/lemur/README.rst

 and environments providing a central portal for developers to issue TLS certificates with 'sane' defaults.

 Lemur runs on Python 3.8 and 3.9.
-We deploy on Ubuntu and develop moslty on OS X.
+We deploy on Ubuntu and develop mostly on OS X.

 Project resources